Skip to main content

 Grant funds

-The Boston Scientific Foundation supports high quality, evidence-based K-12 science, technology, engineering, and math (STEM) education programs as well as programs aimed at improving health outcomes in areas specifically related to non-communicable cancer, diabetes, respiratory, cardiovascular, neurological, gastrointestinal and urologic diseases or disorders.
+The Boston Scientific Foundation supports high quality, evidence-based K-12 science, technology, engineering, and math (STEM) education as well as programs aimed at improving health outcomes for those living with or at risk for non-communicable chronic disease specifically related to cancer, cardiovascular, diabetes, gastrointestinal, neurological, respiratory, and urologic disorders.
 Grant funds must be used to primarily target services to economically disadvantaged populations.

 Young girl doing school project inside lab.